 The more exposure your data has, the more at risk it is.
 Your IT administrators should work with management to put rules in place that allow users limited access that is pertinent to their role.
 Enforcing a system of checks and balances is part of a foundation for good security.

 A strong security policy is your first defense against data breaches and ransomware attacks.
-Learn more about what you should include as part of a comprehensive network security checklist.
+Learn more about how you can strengthen your cybersecurity plan.
 If your organization needs assistance in creating a comprehensive security and disaster recovery plan ImagIT is here to help.
 Contact us today to learn more!

 ImagIT Solutions is a network engineering company that provides comprehensive IT services for channel partners, managed service providers and enterprise businesses with multiple locations.
 ImagIT was founded with the goal of providing comprehensive, IT services for multi-site organizations.
 Built on providing exceptional customer service with the most trusted technicians in the field, we continue to grow with our clients and expand internationally.
 Our team of 400 expert engineers and full PMO are ready to take on any type of networking engagement!
 Whether its proactive support, an emergency call, long-term projects or ongoing break-fix services, ImagIT will deliver a solution that is customized to best fit your organization.